Arduino Automatic Watering System

 INTRODUCTION & OBJECTIVES:

-I is a simple system, using Arduino to automate the irrigation and watering of small potted plants or crops.
+I am a basic system that utilizes Arduino for automating the watering of small potted plants or crops.

 where is the volume of water and is the total volume (that is soil volume + water volume + air space).